jblagorce/mirror-github-to-azure-devops/README.md

 # TLDR;

-This repository shows how I use [a github action](`.github/workflows/on-push-mirror-to-azdo.yaml`) to automatically call a [bash script](.github/workflows-scripts/mirror-to-azdo.sh) mirror all pushes on my Github repository to my Azure Devops repository.
+This repository shows how I use [a github action](.github/workflows/on-push-mirror-to-azdo.yaml) to automatically call a [bash script](.github/workflows-scripts/mirror-to-azdo.sh) which mirrors all pushes on my Github repository to my Azure Devops repository.
 This is done by cloning the Github repository, setting a new remote to Azure Devops and pushing to this new remote.

 # What is needed before starting
 - A Github repository which commits are to be mirrored on Azure Devops